Poe (singer): Haunted

 The first single from Haunted, "Hey Pretty", hit the top 20 on the Billboard Modern Rock chart at a time when female musicians and singers in the format rarely got airtime.
 At the end of 2000, the only two women in the Billboard top 100 year-end Modern Rock Chart were Gwen Stefani and Poe.Billboard - Google Books.
 Books.google.com (2001-06-09).
 Retrieved on 2012-12-14.
 MTV put the "Hey Pretty" video into heavy rotation, and in July 2001, Poe was invited to be the opening act for Depeche Mode's Exciter Tour.

-Haunted was also referenced in the 2002 film Panic Room.
+Haunted was also referred to in the 2002 film Panic Room.
 In a conversation between Jodie Foster's character, Meg Altman, and the agent selling the home containing the Panic Room, Sarah Altman (Meg's daughter, played by Kristen Stewart) asks "Ever read any Poe?", to which the response given is "No, but I loved her last album!"

 Also in 2000, Atlantic released a promotional CD single of the song, "Haunted", which included a remix by Grammy-winning producer/musician Chris Vrenna (Nine Inch Nails, Marilyn Manson).

 With Mark Danielewski

 Poe's brother, Mark Z. Danielewski, is a best-selling novelist, and as young children Mark and Poe formed a creative relationship wherein Poe would read and edit the pages her brother wrote.Aquilante, Dan.
 "A Novel Piece of Music" The New York Post.
 November 14, 2000.
 In 1997, Poe sent a manuscript of her brother's first novel House of Leaves to Warren Frazier, who was a college friend of hers and who had become an agent at John Hawkins Literary Agency in New York.Leibovitz, Cheralyn.
 "Poe Plays it Cool" Vogue Magazine.
 October 1998.
 Warren agreed to represent Mark and eventually secured a publishing deal for Mark at Pantheon Books.
 In 2000, Pantheon published House of Leaves, releasing it to coincide with the release of Poe's second album Haunted.
 Poe invited Mark to do a spoken word passage in her "Drive By 2001" remix of the song "Hey Pretty" and also invited him to perform this passage in both her video and live show opening for Depeche Mode.
 Of his sister's support, Mark recounts how he once in a moment of rage tore the handwritten manuscript of a story called "Redwood" into tiny pieces and threw it into a dumpster.
 Poe rescued the pieces from the dumpster and taped the entire manuscript back together.
 It took her two weeks."Bold Prose and Edgy Pop: Poe and Mark Danielewski" Request Magazine.
 October/November 2000.

-In November 2000, Poe performed a tour of Borders Bookstores with her brother.
+In October-November 2000, Poe performed a tour of Borders with her brother.
 Their set included Mark reading passages from House of Leaves and Poe singing songs that share themes with the book.
 House of Leaves made the New York Times Best Seller list in April 2000.Locus Online: SFFH Bestsellers, 17 April 2000.
 Locusmag.com (2000-04-17).
 Retrieved on 2012-12-14.